adamzhang129/FV_slip_prediction/README.md

 ```sh
 python convLSTM_dataset.py
 ```
+This script defines a customized dataset for dataloader of pytorch.

-IF previous step passes, you can start training by running convLSTM_frame_pred.py and should be able to see the drop of train/test loss versus epochs, also by:
+IF previous step passes, you can start training the frame prediction network by running convLSTM_frame_pred.py and should be able to see the drop of train/test loss versus epochs, also by:
 ```sh
 python convLSTM_frame_pred.py
 ```
-Meanwhile, run the following in the shell and you should see the change of accuracy (finally it should hit over 95% of accuracy).
+Meanwhile, run the following script in the shell and you should see the change of accuracy (finally it should hit over 95% of accuracy).
+This network is in charge of slip detection with a given frames of determined time steps (default T=10).
 ```sh
 python convLSTM_slip_detection_1layer.py
 ```